-It can be tempting to remain indoors and less active during the colder winter months.
+It can be tempting to remain indoors and less active during the winter months.
 However, it’s still important to keep your dog or cat active even during colder months to help stave off boredom, strengthen your bond together, and maintain a healthy weight.
 Here are some tips to keep moving this winter!

 Take a Walk Outdoors… but Bundle Up as Needed

 There’s still an opportunity to take a shorter walk or jog outside with your dog.
 If he or she has short hair, consider putting a coat on them.
 Some other factors to consider when deciding on a coat are if your dog is a small breed, a senior dog or puppy who may have trouble staying warm, or “low riders” whose stomachs are closer to the snow and ice.
 You may need to shorten walks and your dog’s outdoor exposure depending on how cold it is, so it’s important to pay close attention to your pet to make Keep in mind that salt or chemicals used to treat sidewalks for ice and snow can be harmful to a pet’s paws, so think about getting a pair of booties and always wash their paws when you get inside to remove any residue from the treated pavement.

 Still stuck inside and looking for ideas?
 Keep your dog in another room and then hide a toy in a separate room.
 Then, let your pet loose to try and find the toy.
 Start with hiding one toy and then, as your pet catches on, hide more toys for him or her to find.

 Learning a new trick is a fun and productive way to keep pets engaged indoors and is also a good way to bond with your cat or dog!
 Using a few treats as a tasty motivator, start with a simple dog trick, like “stay” or “shake,” then work up to something more complicated like “roll over.”
 Keep the training sessions to about 15 minutes so your pet doesn’t get overfed or disengaged.

 Explore New Activities